naturalcrit/homebrewery/README.macOS.md

 - In the same Terminal window, type `brew install node`.
 This should install NodeJS without any further input.

+### Alternate NodeJS installation with [NVM](https://nodejs.dev/download/package-manager/)
+Installing NodeJS with Homebrew allows for getting set up with Homebrewery using only a single package manager to set up the dependencies.
+However, if you don't mind installing one more piece, you could install and manage NodeJS using NVM (Node Version Manager).

+NVM allows the installation of multiple versions of NodeJS on your machine, and the ability to switch between those versions should you need an exact version for a specific project (and different versions for other projects).
+This is handy if you are a developer and think you need more flexibility with NodeJS.
+[Here is a walkthrough on that.](https://techstacker.com/run-multiple-node-versions-node-nvm/)

 ## Step 3: Install [MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/)
 MongoDB will be your database for storing any information passed to Homebrewery such as your brews.
 This is how brews are stored on the Homebrewery website unless a user decides to use their Google Drive account.